 The Historic Clifton Mill is just 5 minutes down the road, known for the largest Christmas light display in the world.

 Cedarville also has a rich Indian history which can be seen hiking around the Indian Mound Reserve Park just outside of downtown.
-The Park’s trails also lead you to a nice size water fall and, as the name refers, to Indian mounds to climb up.
-Each year the community hold the Indian Festival at the Indian Mound Park.
-The festival provides a great history lesson for kids and adults, featuring lots of hands on activities.
+The Park’s trails also lead you to a nice size waterfall and, as the name refers, to Indian mounds to climb up.
+Each year the community holds the Indian Festival at the Indian Mound Park.
+The festival provides a great history lesson for kids and adults, featuring lots of hands-on activities.